Why form the WMA?

 The WMA and its predecessor – the King’s Lynn Consortium of Internal Drainage Boards have been providing services for the benefit of their members since 1967.

-The nature and extent of these services has evolved over the years: from sharing just about everything in the early days incidental to the functions of a number of smaller Boards with limited resources; to sharing ancillary and strategic services today, as larger Boards with greater resources more able to independently fulfil the wider expectations of public bodies.
+The nature and extent of these services has evolved over the years: from sharing just about everything in the early days incidental to the functions of a number of smaller Boards with limited resources; to sharing ancillary and strategic services today, as larger Boards with greater resources more able to operate as independent Risk Management Authorities.

 The services provided by the WMA today still vary according to the needs of each Member Board, but they are largely administrative and strategic in nature.